jkomoros/CASsim/README.md

 there's extra validation you do in optionsValidator then you might need to do special case behavior in this.

+`get version => integer` - Should return a constant value for the version of your simulator.
+You would increment this whenever the properties in your optionsConfig change in incompatible ways, such that modifications that users might have made in an old version might no longer work in the new version.

 `maxFrameIndex(normalizedSimOptions) => integer` - Should return the maximum
 allowable frame count.
 This is a saftey mechanism to verify that if your generator forgets to return a null frame (signaling end of sequence) that there